Google uses about 200 various factors to rank a site.

 But here is the catch.
 Not all those factors are equally important.
-Some are indeed a must haves but others might not make much of a difference in your market.
-Many you don’t even have much direct influence on.
+Some are indeed must haves, but others might not make much of a difference in your market.
+Many of you don’t even have much direct influence on it.

 The way your page is optimized has the most profound effect on its rankings.
 Here are the page optimization factors that can affect its search visibility:

 - Keyword in the title tag.
 The title meta tag is one of the strongest relevancy signals for a search engine.
-The tag itself is meant to give the accurate description of the pages content.
+The label itself is meant to give an accurate description of the page’s content.
 Search engines use it to display the main title of a search result.
-Including a keyword in it will indicate to search engine what to rank the page for.
+Including a keyword in it will indicate to the search engine what to rank the page for.

 Ideally, the keyword should be placed at the start of the title tag.
-Pages optimized this way will rank better than those with keyword closer to the title’s tag end.
+Pages optimized this way will rank better than those with keywords closer to the title’s tag end.

 - Keyword in H1 tag.
-H1 tag is yet another relevance factor, serving as a description of the pages content.
+The H1 tag is yet another relevance factor, serving as a description of the page’s content.
 In spite of an ongoing discussion about its importance, it is still a good practice to include your keyword in a unique H1 tag on a page.

-- Using keywords in the pages copy.
-Up until recently, stuffing your page with keywords was a surefire way to increase its rankings for a particular keyword.
+- Using keywords in the page’s copy.
+Up until not long ago, stuffing your page with keywords was a surefire way to increase its rankings for a particular keyword.
 That’s not the case anymore.
 Using the keyword in the copy still sends a relevancy signal of what the content is about.
 How you place it, however, has changed drastically.

-- The length of the content.
-These days searchers want to be educated and won’t satisfy with basic information.
+- Length of the content.
+These days, searchers want to be educated and won’t be satisfied with basic information.
 Google, therefore, looks for authoritative and informative content to rank first.
 And it’s common sense that the longer your content is, the greater the chance that you can cover more aspects of your topic.
 Don’t be shy of writing long but highly useful copy then.

 - Duplicate content.
-Not all factors can influence your rankings in a positive way.
+Not all factors can positively influence your rankings.
 Having similar content across various pages of your site can actually hurt your rankings.
 Avoid duplicating content and write original copy for each page.

 - Canonical tag.
 Sometimes, however, having two URLs with similar content is unavoidable.
-One of the ways from preventing this from becoming a duplicate content issue is by using a canonical tag on your site.
-This tag does one simple thing; it tells Google that one URL is equivalent of another, clearly stating that in spite of two pages having the same content, they are in fact one.
+One of the ways to prevent this from becoming a duplicate content issue is by using a canonical tag on your site.
+This tag does one simple thing: it tells Google that one URL is equivalent to another, clearly stating that in spite of two pages having the same content, they are, in fact, one.

 - Image Optimization.
-It’s not only text that can be optimized on a page but other media too.
-Images, for instance, can send the search engine relevancy signals through their alt text, caption, and description for example.
+It’s not only text that can be optimized on a page but other media, too.
+Images, for instance, can send search engine relevancy signals through their alt text, caption, and description for example.

 - Outbound links.
 Linking to authoritative pages sends trust signals to the search engine.
-Think of it this way, the only reason why you would send a user to another site is if you wanted them to learn more of the subject.
+Think of it this way: the only reason why you would send a user to another site is if you wanted them to learn more about the subject.
 This can be a huge trust factor for Google.
-Too many outbound links, however, can significantly diminish the page’s PageRank, hurting its search visibility.
-Outbound links can affect your rankings but use them in moderation.
+Too many outbound links, however, can greatly diminish the page’s PageRank, hurting its search visibility.
+Outbound links can affect your rankings, but use them in moderation.

 - Internal links.
 Interlinking pages on your site can pass their strength between them.

 - Keyword in URL.
-Including the keyword in the URL slug (that’s the bit that appears after the “.com/“part of the URL) is said to send another relevancy signal to Google.
+Including keywords in the URL slug (that’s the bit that appears after the “.com/“part of the URL) is said to send another relevancy signal to Google.

-There are certain site-wide factors that can affect your site’s search visibility as well:
+Certain site-wide factors can affect your site search visibility as well:

 - Sitemap.
-A sitemap helps search engine to index all pages on your site.
-It is the simplest and most efficient way to tell Google what pages your website includes.
+A sitemap helps search engines index all pages on your site.
+It is the simplest and most effective way to tell Google what pages your website includes.

 - Domain trust.
 Trust matters.
-It’s hard no to think that sites Google trusts should rank higher.
+It’s hard not to think that sites Google trusts should rank higher.
 But how do you build that trust?
 Brian from Backlinko has a full list of trust factors here.
-Needless to say, building trust factors of your domain will certainly pay off.
+Building trust factors in your domain will certainly pay off.

 - Server location.
-Some SEOs believe that a server’s location helps to boost rankings for that particular country or region.
+Some SEOs believe that a server location helps to boost rankings for that specific country or region.

 - Mobile optimized site.
 Only a year ago, 46% of searchers used mobile exclusively to research.
-I believe this number increased exponentially in the last 12 months.
-It would be no surprise then that having a mobile optimized site would affect rankings in some way.
+I believe this number has increased exponentially in the last 12 months.
+It would be no surprise then that having a mobile-optimised site would affect rankings in some way.

-- Google Search Console integration.
-Lastly, having your site verified at Google Webmasters Tools is said to help with your sites indexing.
+- Google Webmasters Tools integration.
+Lastly, having your site verified at Google Webmasters Tools is said to help with the indexing of your site.
 Even if that’s not the case, the tool provides valuable data you can use to optimize your site better.